No, seriously now, why did you become a software engineer?

 I want to share with you what worked best for me.
 It’s an easy exercise you can try at home.
 Spoiler alert: It turned out these thoughts I had from the very beginning were really healthy.
-I feel very thankful I had to go through all these.
-In fact, this blog would never been created otherwise.
+I feel very thankful I had to go through all this.
+In fact, this blog would never be created otherwise.

 Credit: Alec Favale

 Another day was about to end.
 I was home.
 Everybody was.
 The city was empty because of the pandemic.
 I had the windows closed because I was afraid of the zombies.
 Better to be prepared for anything.
 You can’t play games with 2020.
 I was bored and lost in self-improvement blogs.
 Suddenly I read about this mind-blowing idea.